-(If you want the full explanation, you can read our article answering “What is remote work?” here.)
+(Again, if you want the full explanation, you can read our article answering “What is Remote Work?” here.)

-According to the Bureau of Labor Statistics, the number of people doing some or all of their work remotely is on the rise, so there’s no time like the present to get in on the unique benefits and advantages a remote position has to offer.
-So where exactly can you find these remote opportunities, particularly if you’re in a time crunch and you’re ready to start leveraging a career or job change ASAP?
+According to the Bureau of Labor Statistics, the number of people doing some or all of their work remotely was on the rise even before 2020, so there’s no time like the present to get in on the unique benefits and advantages a remote position has to offer.
+But where exactly can you find these remote opportunities, particularly if you’re in a time crunch and you’re ready to start leveraging a career or job change ASAP?

 In order to help job seekers looking to escape the confines of a cubicle, we’ve compiled over 25 of the best sites for finding remote work.
-Whether you’re looking for full-time jobs, part-time jobs, jobs in tech, or jobs in other industries, these sites are a go-to resource you need to start consulting, stat!
+Whether you’re looking for full-time jobs, part-time jobs, jobs in tech, or jobs in other industries, each virtual job board listed is a go-to resource you need to start consulting, stat.

 FlexJobs has over 50 remote jobs categories, with positions ranging from freelance gigs, to part-time work, to full-time jobs, with remote careers varying from entry-level to executive.
 The best part?
 FlexJobs screens their jobs before posting, so you don’t have to dig through any less than reputable opportunities.
-The site currently hosts more than 20,000 work-at-home and digital nomad job postings.
+The virtual job board currently hosts more than 20,000 work-at-home and digital nomad job postings.

 Remote.co hand-curates their list of remote jobs.
 These listings include customer service positions, design opportunities, developer jobs, recruiter and HR roles, sales jobs, and other remote work (including writers, managers, and marketers).
-The Remote.co site also has the handy feature of allowing you to search or browse by job type.
+Remote.co’s virtual job board also has the handy feature of allowing you to search or browse by job type.

 JustRemote is dedicated to building a better remote job platform, allowing job seekers to find their perfect role quickly and easily.
 JustRemote covers many job verticals including Development, Marketing and Design, HR, and Customer Success positions.
-You can filter roles by location, and the site clearly highlights whether positions have specific country or time overlap requirements.
+You can filter roles by location, and their virtual job board clearly highlights whether positions have specific country or time overlap requirements.